Data formats and compression algorithms

 Parquet

-This format allows you to read the contents of a file in Apache Parquet
+This format allows you to read the contents of Apache Parquet

 Data compression algorithms supported in Parquet files: